Contribution starting at $4,150

 Chef-prepared meals

-Two zebras grazing in the Africa savanna
+Two zebras (Equus quagga) grazing in the African savanna

-African wildlife spotted from a distance through vegetation
+A female Nyala (Tragelaphus angasii) spotted from a distance through vegetation

-Two zebras grazing in the Africa savanna
+Two zebras (Equus quagga) grazing in the African savanna

-African wildlife spotted from a distance through vegetation
+A female Nyala (Tragelaphus angasii) spotted from a distance through vegetation

 With your help, Earthwatch researchers are working to ensure the ongoing health of a major South African wildlife preserve.

-Earthwatch participants will specifically be looking for the park’s many large herbivores: buffalo, bushpig, giraffe, white rhino, zebra, warthog, and many species of antelope (blue duiker, grey duiker, red duiker, bushbuck, impala, kudu, nyala, common reedbuck, mountain reedbuck, waterbuck, and blue wildebeest).
-The Hluhluwe-iMfolozi Park in South Africa is a magnificent landscape of rolling savanna woodland and is the oldest game reserve in Africa.
+Two Earthwatch particpants looking a white rhino from a distanceThe Hluhluwe-iMfolozi Park in South Africa is a magnificent landscape of rolling savanna woodland and is the oldest game reserve in Africa.
 In the early 20th century, it was the last refuge for the southern white rhino, safeguarding a population that was reported to be less than 100 individuals.
 Now the historic, 350-square mile (900-square-kilometer) park harbors a healthy population of white rhinos, as well as black rhinos, buffalo, giraffes, elephants, kudu, impala, wildebeest, zebras, and others—a veritable ark of African biodiversity.

 All these large herbivores, in their teeming numbers, have an impact on the structure and diversity of the ecosystem.
 If any one of these species’ populations grows big enough that the park’s resources can’t support it, known as overpopulation, it could mean massive destruction to their habitat and instability to the other wildlife populations it supports.
 Therefore, monitoring trends in the large herbivore populations as well as in predator species is necessary to see if and when management intervention is necessary.
 Although the wildlife is mostly left to regulate themselves, when scientists and managers notice an imbalance or that a species with a high conservation value has begun to decline, then management action is needed to maintain the health of the ecosystem.

-You can join Dr. Dave Druce and a team of researchers and staff in an ongoing survey of the 15 largest herbivores in the park, thereby contributing to a long-term database of population trends and supporting effective management and decision-making.
+You can join a team of researchers and staff in an ongoing survey of the 15 largest herbivores in the park, thereby contributing to a long-term database of population trends and supporting effective management and decision-making.
 This is a rare chance to walk through scenery most people only see from a Land Rover.
 In the evening, you’ll gather around the campfire under southern constellations to share the day's encounters.

 A Typical Itinerary